sisihagen/website/content/en/blog/2019/08/mexico-or-misery-and-hope.md

 title: "Mexico, or Misery and Hope"
 date: 2019-08-21
 tags: "Society"
+geo: "South America"
+draft: false
 shorttext: "For migrants stranded in Tijuana, it is becoming increasingly difficult to get to the United States as the need grows."
-draft: false
 lang: en
 cover: "society"
 ---